 LexDis 2.0 is supported by researchers in the ECS Accessibility Team (University of Southampton) and professionals across the higher education sector to share strategies and resources to improve the use of accessible technology for studying.
 In 2019 we added a new section covering Digital Accessibility to assist universities and colleges with meeting digital accessibility regulations and standards.

-The idea is for us to collect strategies, case studies, guides and other useful resources with the help of participating students and staff.
-We also include comments from any of you who are willing to contribute to this collaborative project.
+The original idea was to collect strategies, case studies, guides and other useful resources with the help of participating students and staff.
+We also included comments from those willing to contribute to this collaborative project.

 History of LexDis

-The original LexDis site was developed by students at the University of Southampton- Russell Newman (who has completed his PhD) in the WAIS research group and James Llewhellin who sadly died in 2009.
+The original LexDis site was developed by students at the University of Southampton- Russell Newman and James Llewhellin who sadly died in 2009.
 Jiří Kajaba and Reena Pau were also there to support us when we needed more ideas.

 The James Llewhellin Accessibility Prize was established in memory of James and is awarded each year to a student who makes a considerable contribution to work involving accessibility and ease of use in the field of technology.